tomahg/BodyLanguage/README.md

 -   Double increment: Raises both hands at the same time.
 Implemented because brainfuck/bodyfuck normally involves a lot of incrementing.
 -   Delete single character: Facepalming with your right hand.
 Implemented because humans make typos!
--   Single step code intepreter when paused: Pint to the right with a straight right arm.
+-   Single step code intepreter when paused: Point to the right with a straight right arm.
+-	Single step back when paused: Point to the left with a straight right arm to travel back in time!

 ### Running the program, and it's two modes